yggdrasil-network/yggdrasil-go/doc/Whitepaper.md

 That's a decision made for debugging purposes: I want my bugs to be obvious, so I can more easily find them and fix them.

 This implementation runs as an overlay network on top of regular IPv4 or IPv6 traffic.
-It tries to auto-detect and peer with one-hop neighbors using link-local IPv6 multicast, but it can also be fed a list of address:port pairs to connect to.
+It uses link-local IPv6 multicast traffic to automatically connect to devices on the same network, but it can also be fed a list of address:port pairs to connect to.
-This allows you to connect to devices that aren't on the same network, if you know their address an have a working route to them.
+This can be used to e.g. set up two local networks and bridge them over the internet.

 ## Performance

-This seconds compares Yggdrasil with the results in [arxiv:0708.2309](https://arxiv.org/abs/0708.2309) (specifically table 1) from tests on the 9204-node [skitter](https://www.caida.org/tools/measurement/skitter/) network maps from [caida](https://www.caida.org/).
+This section compares Yggdrasil with the results in [arxiv:0708.2309](https://arxiv.org/abs/0708.2309) (specifically table 1) from tests on the 9204-node [skitter](https://www.caida.org/tools/measurement/skitter/) network maps from [caida](https://www.caida.org/).

 A [simplified version](misc/sim/treesim-forward.py) of this routing scheme was written (long before the Yggdrasil implementation was started), and tested for comparison with the results from the above paper.
 This version includes only the name-dependent part of the routing scheme, but the overhead of the name-independent portion is easy enough to check with the full implementation.